How to remove bitumen from floors

 Is it absolutely necessary to remove bitumen before tiling?

 There are those who will say it is OK to tile over bitumen and those that say the bitumen must be removed prior to tiling.
-I would be interested to hear from any homeowners that left the bitumen on the floor and tiled over this.
 However, it is recommended that bitumen be removed before applying tile adhesive to ensure a proper bond between floor - adhesive - and tile.
 By using a bitumen remover you cut down on the time spent preparing the floor.
 These products assist in dissolving bitumen, making it easy to scrape off rather than spend hours trying to sand or scrape away any bitumen products.

 How do I strip bitumen from floors?